-The College does not discriminate on the basis of race, creed, color, sex, age, disability, veteran's status, national or ethnic origin, sexual orientation, gender identity, gender expression, or religion as to the admission or other treatment of its students, prospective students, associates, or prospective associates.
+The College does not discriminate on the basis of race, creed, color, sex, age, disability, veteran's status, national or ethnic origin, sexual orientation, gender identity, gender expression,

 The College complies fully with the Americans with Disabilities Act of 1990.
 Hussian is committed to providing reasonable accommodations to qualified individuals with a disability unless providing such accommodation would result in an undue burden or fundamentally alter the nature of the program, benefit, or service provided by the school.
 To request an auxiliary aid or service please contact the Dean of Academic Affairs at the address listed in the back of the catalog.
 The initial steps for students wishing to request an auxiliary aid or service include discussing the need and providing current medical evidence to support of the disability four weeks prior to the start of classes or as soon as practicable so that the school has time to address the request.